scarpazza/battlecruiser/README.md

 Additional considerations:

+* *Caps Lock*: there's an almost universal consensus that it is time to get rid of the Caps Lock key.
+  It was created to solve a problem nobody has anymore.
+Now the key is just taking up precious space.
+  People who are into keyboard construction frequently leave it out entirely and use its space for something else.
+  For us doing vintage restoration, the question opens what to remap Caps Lock to.
+  Many swap it with the `Ctrl` key.
+That doesn't work for me, because my left pinky is too used to finding Ctrl exactly where it is.
+  In fact, the empty space between `Ctrl` and `Alt` on the Model M keyboard is particularly ergonomic hand-alignment reference point.
+  Others swap it with `Esc`.
+But `Esc` is already so close in my remap.
+  I choose to remap it to `^, -` (the "Control-comma" minus sequence) which I later assign to the `delete-word` emacs command.

-* *Num keypad*: I reprogrammed the keys in the general numerical keypad to reflect the layout in standard PCs, i.e., with the top row containing keys: `NumLock`, `/`, `*`, `-`.
+* *Numeric keypad*: I reprogrammed the keys in the general numerical keypad to reflect the layout in standard PCs, i.e., with the top row containing keys: `NumLock`, `/`, `*`, `-`.
   I reconfigured the tall 2x1 key to act as `Enter`.
   Two key remains unmentioned: the keys on the rightmost column, second and third row.